Secured Loan Rates

 How to get the best secured loan rate

 The single most effective way to find the best rate is to compare multiple lenders — which is exactly what the comparison tool above does.
-Beyond that, you can improve your chances by reducing your LTV (paying down your mortgage or getting an updated property valuation), addressing credit issues before applying, and ensuring your income documentation is up to date.
-Using an FCA-authorised broker like Secured Loan Rates gives you access to specialist lenders that do not accept direct applications.
+Beyond that, you can improve your chances by obtaining an updated property valuation to maximise your available equity, addressing any credit issues before applying, and ensuring your income documentation is up to date.
+Using an FCA-authorised broker like Charles Frank Finance gives you access to specialist lenders that do not accept direct applications.

 Our Lending Partners